wouterbeek/prolog_rdf/README.md

 ---

-This library is programmed by [Wouter Beek](http://www.wouterbeek.com) in 2015 and distributed under the MIT License.
+This library was programmed by [Wouter Beek](http://www.wouterbeek.com) in 2015 and is distributed under the MIT License.